-If you’re looking to help yourself or someone you love struggling with substance abuse issues in Franklin, TN, Rehabs.com houses an extensive online database of inpatient centers, as well as a host of other alternatives.
+If you’re looking to help yourself or someone you love struggling with substance abuse issues in Franklin, TN, Rehabs.com houses comprehensive online database of inpatient centers, as well as a host of other alternatives.
 We can assist you in locating addiction treatment centers for a variety of addictions.
 Search for a highly-rated rehabilitation clinic in Franklin now, and get started on the path to healthy living.

 There are many repercussions associated with the use of alcohol.
 For example: